 Other key roles of a referee include positioning themselves close to the action.
 The regulations of football do not allow any foul play and the ref must officiate all 17 laws in the game.
 They will award free-kicks for certain types of rules' infringements.

 Soccer Referee Sayings: The football officials dressed in black are having a good game when the fans don't notice their activities.

 There should be two assistant referees helping to rule decisions and officiate the game.
-Assistant referees run the touchlines helping out with decisions.
+Each assistant referee will run their touchline to help with decision making.

-The role of linesman in football often gets a clearer view from the side on incidents such as offside rulings and throw-ins.
+The role of linesman in football is an important one.
+They often get a clearer view from the side on incidents like the offside rule and throw-ins.

 A fourth official is also involved from the touchline in professional matches and tournaments.
-The main role of a fourth official is assisting with player substitutions.
-But their duties often involve monitoring unruly managers as well.
+The main role of a fourth official is assisting with player substitutions (e.g. monitoring equipment).

 Football Referee Responsibilities